 Travelers should carefully consider personal health needs when traveling abroad, especially when they will be immersed in an unfamiliar culture and away from their everyday support systems.
 These resources can assist travelers in making informed pre-departure plans, mitigating risks, and taking ownership of their wellness.

 Students from all U-M campuses who travel abroad on University of Michigan Related Travel (UMRT) must have U-M Travel Abroad Health Insurance.
-UMRT may include (but is not limited to) study, research, internships, service, conferences, presentations, teaching, performances or athletic competitions.
-Student insurance is managed by Worldwide GeoBlue (Educational Plan).
-Students may purchase travel abroad health insurance individually, but can also check with their advisor to see whether their program or department is purchasing the insurance on their behalf.
+UMRT may include (but is not limited to) study, research, internships, service, conferences, presentations, teaching, performances, or athletic competitions.
+Student insurance is managed by GeoBlue (Educational Plan).
+Students may purchase travel abroad health insurance individually but can also check with their advisor to see whether their program or department is purchasing the insurance on their behalf.

 Faculty and staff traveling internationally for UMRT are covered under the University’s blanket travel abroad health insurance policy with Worldwide GeoBlue (Business Plan).

 For international personal/leisure travel, all students, faculty, and staff can individually purchase Worldwide GeoBlue (Leisure Plan).

 Find complete information about GeoBlue coverage benefits and enrollment instructions on the U-M Travel Abroad Health Insurance site, managed by University Health Service.
 Helpful GeoBlue resources include:

 GeoBlue Global Health Services Overview

 GeoBlue Global Wellness Assist (telehealth mental health services through GeoBlue)

 GeoBlue Global TeleHealth (telehealth consultation with a medical professional)